 When More Security Tools Mean More Risk: IT Complexity and Cyber Exposure at Banks

-Radware's 2025 Financial Threat Analysis found a 27% year-over-year increase in cyberattacks against financial institutions, with an average of nearly 13,000 DDoS attacks per institution.
+The IT team at a community bank only has so many hours in a day.
+Every hour spent reconciling fifty security dashboards is an hour not spent moving the business forward.
+Radware's 2025 Financial Threat Analysis recorded a 27% year-over-year increase in cyberattacks against financial institutions, with an average of nearly 13,000 DDoS attacks per institution.
 The WEF's 2026 Global Cybersecurity Outlook reports that 72% of organizations see rising cyber risks.
-And the attackers are getting smarter.
+The attackers are getting smarter.
 The number of distinct attack vectors used in a single DDoS campaign rose 40% in 2024, reaching up to 69 vectors per event.

 For community banks and credit unions, the threat is not abstract.
 You hold member Social Security numbers, account credentials, wire transfer records, and loan files.
 You are a high-value target with a growing attack surface.
-And the thing expanding that attack surface fastest is not a lack of security tools.
+The fastest way to expand that attack surface is not a lack of security tools.
 It is too many of them.
+Productivity slows, blind spots widen, examiners notice.

 The Complexity Crisis in Banking Cybersecurity